biomurph/OpenBCI_32Bit/README.md

 Make sure you have the latest Arduino IDE installed on your computer.

-Select the folder that is for your OS.
+Go here https://github.com/biomurph/chipKIT-core-prebuilt and select the folder that is for your OS.
 The chipkit-core folder that is located inside should be placed in your
     Documents/Arduino/hardware
 folder.
 If you don't have a hardware folder, go ahead and make one.

+There are two library folders here:
+    OpenBCI_32  is the base OpenBCI library
+    OBCI32_SD is the library that allows for SD card writing Place them into your
+        Documents/Arduino/libraries
+folder.
+If you don't have a libraries folder, go ahead adn make one.

-place the OpenBCI_32 folder inside your
+place the OpenBCI_32bit_SD folder inside your
     Documents/Arduino
 folder.